Anthony Brown (cornerback): Professional career

+Dallas Cowboys

 2016

-The Dallas Cowboys selected Brown in the sixth round with the 189th overall pick in the 2016 NFL Draft.
+The Dallas Cowboys selected Brown in the sixth round with the 189th overall pick in the 2016 NFL draft.
 Brown was the 27th cornerback drafted in 2016.

-On May 18, 2016, the Dallas Cowboys signed Brown to a four-year, $2.47 million contract that includes a signing bonus of $134,947.
+On May 18, 2016, the Cowboys signed Brown to a four-year, $2.47 million contract that includes a signing bonus of $134,947.

 Throughout training camp, Brown competed to be a backup cornerback against Josh Thomas, Isaiah Frey, Dax Swanson, and Deji Olatoye.
 Head coach Jason Garrett named Brown the fourth cornerback on the depth chart to start the regular season.
 He began the season behind Brandon Carr, Morris Claiborne, and Orlando Scandrick.

-He made his professional regular season debut in the Dallas Cowboys’ season-opener against the New York Giants and made one solo tackle during their 20–19 loss.
+He made his professional regular season debut in the Cowboys’ season-opener against the New York Giants and made one solo tackle during their 20–19 loss.
 On September 25, 2016, Brown earned his first career start in place of Orlando Scandrick who was inactive due to a hamstring injury.
 Brown finished the Cowboys’ 31–17 victory against the Chicago Bears with four combined tackles.
 In Week 6, he collected a season-high 11 combined tackles (ten solo) during a 30–16 win at the Green Bay Packers.
 Brown began to see extended play beginning in Week 9 of the season after Morris Claiborne sustained a groin injury the previous week.
 On December 11, 2016, Brown recorded two solo tackles, broke up a pass, and made his first career interception as the Cowboys lost 10–7 at the New York Giants in Week 14.
 Brown intercepted a pass attempt by Giants’ quarterback Eli Manning, that was originally intended for wide receiver Victor Cruz in the fourth quarter.
 He finished his rookie season in 2016 with 55 combined tackles (40 solo), eight pass deflections, and one interception in 16 games and nine starts.

 The Dallas Cowboys finished first in the NFC East with a 13–3 record and earned a first round bye.
-On January 15, 2017, Brown recorded one tackle during a 34–31 loss to the Green Bay Packers in the NFC Divisional Round.
+On January 15, 2017, Brown recorded one tackle during a 34–31 loss to the Packers in the NFC Divisional Round.